Popular Shows That Won’t Return to TV in 2018

-BBC America’s cult series has earned critical acclaim and a loyal fanbase throughout its run, but the story is set to conclude for good in 2017.
-As announced in 2016, the Tatiana Maslany starrer will air one more 10-episode season that — as co-creators John Fawcett and Graeme Manson described — will bring an “epic conclusion to the tale of Sarah and her clone sisters.”
-The show’s final run of episodes will kick off in June 2017.
+BBC America’s cult series has earned critical acclaim and a loyal fanbase throughout its run, but the story concluded for good in 2017.
+As announced in 2016, the Tatiana Maslany starrer aired a final 10-episode season that — as co-creators John Fawcett and Graeme Manson described — brought an “epic conclusion to the tale of Sarah and her clone sisters.”
+The show’s final run of episodes wrapped up in August 2017.

 3. Teen Wolf

 At 2016’s San Diego Comic-Con, MTV confirmed that this favorite fantasy drama would end after its sixth season.
 According to the announcement, the network planned the show’s conclusion to occur after its 100th episode — a special milestone that both cast members and producers described as a “good place” to end.
 The final season of the show (which premiered in November 2016) is split into two 10-episode arcs, instead of telling a single story.
 The second part of the series aired in summer 2017.